Regenerative agriculture: Holistically managed grazing

-Home gardens

-Home gardens are small-scale subsistence farms that often include a variety of crops.
-They have been seen to promote biodiversity in both plants and insects, as well as the welfare of households or communities afflicted by food insecurity.

-Integrated pest management (IPM)

-Integrated pest management is a holistic, multi-technique approach to handling insects, rodents, and other pests in a biologically, economically, and culturally beneficial way.
-Common IPM techniques include addition of natural predators to farms, use of trap crops, and crop rotation.

-Keyline subsoiling

-Keyline subsoiling is the practice of altering the topography of the land by creating ridges that help maximize water distribution across a plot of land.
-Keyline subsoiling is often associated with increased water retention and drought resilience.

 Nature farming

 Nature farming is a practice that originated in Japan and involves relying on the power of ecosystems to produce abundant yields.
 Pesticides and chemical fertilizers are not used, and every organism is valued as a contributor to the ecosystem.
 Permaculture design is a similar practice.

 Natural sequence farming (NSF)

 Natural sequence farming is a technique that prioritizes the natural waterways and surrounding vegetation of an environment.
 Natural sequence farming often promotes the slowing of water flow, which can have a positive impact on water absorption in the soil and reduced erosion.

-No-till or minimum tillage farming

-No-tillage or minimum tillage is defined as the practice of leaving the remnants of harvested crops in soil in between crop growing cycles.
-This helps reduce soil erosion because tillage physically decays the soil.
-No-tillage is often used in conjunction with weed management techniques like herbicides because tillage is very beneficial to reducing weed growth.

-Ponding banks

-Ponding banks are troughs dug into the land for the purpose of collecting rainfall and are often created on consistently barren lands.
-Ponding banks hold water, allowing the degraded soil to absorb it slowly, which reduces topsoil loss from erosion.

 Silvopasture

 Silvopasture is the integration of trees, forage, and livestock on the same plot of land.
 Silvopasture improves productivity, animal wellbeing, and ecosystem services.

 Syntropic agriculture

 Syntropic agriculture mimics the natural establishment and dynamics of forests, aiming to replicate the natural stages of ecological succession.
+This system organizes crops in stratified layers and temporal sequences that reflect different stages of forest development (from pioneer species to long-term canopy species) without the use of synthetic fertilizers or chemical pesticides.
+Instead, syntropic agriculture relies on biomass generation, pruning, and plant diversity to regulate pests and maintain fertility.
+Research suggests these techniques positively boost plant growth, survival, and resistance to disease.